-The specialist ends the consultation and he produces a report of the consultation.
+The specialist ends the consultation, and he produces a report of the consultation.

 In this task, the software of the specialist, as a Content Updater, updates the Workflow Document changing the status of the “referred” task.

 As shown in column C of the Figure 30.4.2.2-1 the Workflow Document, the “Referral Referred” task is characterized by: